Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Poisson reduction

-An important example of dual pairs is provided by Poisson group actions.
-Recall that a (local) left Poisson group action of a Poisson--Lie group $A$ on a Poisson manifold $M$ is a (local) left group action $A\times M\rightarrow M$ which is also a Poisson map (as usual, we suppose that $A\times M$ is equipped with the product Poisson structure).

-If the space $M/A$ is a smooth manifold, there exists a unique Poisson structure on $M/A$ such that the canonical projection $M\rightarrow M/A$ is a Poisson map.
+Right local Lie group actions are defined in a similar way, $X\mapsto \widehat X$ being a Lie algebra anti-homomorphism in this case.
+If all vector fields $\widehat X$, $X\in {\frak a}$ are complete then by the existence and uniqueness theorem for solutions to ordinary differential equations $U=\mathfrak{M}$ and $V=A$, i.e. there is a Lie group action of $A$ on $\mathfrak{M}$.
+Recall that a (local) left {\it Poisson--Lie group action} of a Poisson--Lie group $A$ on a Poisson manifold $\mathfrak{M}$ is a (local) left Lie group action $A\times \mathfrak{M}\rightarrow \mathfrak{M}$ which is also a (locally defined) Poisson map (as usual, we suppose that $A\times \mathfrak{M}$ is equipped with the product Poisson structure).
+If in this situation the space $\mathfrak{M}/A$ is a smooth manifold, there exists a unique Poisson structure on $\mathfrak{M}/A$ such that the canonical projection $\mathfrak{M}\rightarrow \mathfrak{M}/A$ is a Poisson map (see Proposition \ref{admiss} below for a more general statement).